Mark Lombardi: Works

-"Certain things that are listed in the drawing are in red.
+According to Hobbs: "Certain things that are listed in the drawing are in red.
 These represent court judgments, actual dollar amounts.
 That is verifiable information.
 And I think that Lombardi himself realized that not everything could be verified.
 So I think what you have instead is names.
 We know about connections of names.
 Exactly what is that connection is hard to characterize.
 So that is a line with an arrow in one direction, or an arrow in two directions.
 So it's really the abstract component of the work of art.
 It's what can be represented, and – really – what cannot be represented."

 For instance, his 1999 drawing "George W. Bush, Harken Energy, and Jackson Stephens, ca 1979–90" shows alleged connections between James Bath, the Bush and bin Laden families, and business deals in Texas and around the world.
 Following Lombardi's suicide in 2000, the book Mark Lombardi: Global Networks was written in conjunction with a traveling exhibit.
 The editors chose to incorporate into the cover artwork (see image at right) a detail from "George W. Bush, Harken Energy, and Jackson Stephens, ca 1979–90", showing George W. Bush (on the back cover of the book) and Osama bin Laden (in the upper left of the front cover) separated by one step from each other in the network, via Bath; the same connection between Bush and bin Laden was also highlighted in a 2003 Boston Globe article that described the FBI's interest in Lombardi's works immediately following the September 11 attacks of 2001.
 Lombardi's diagrams map the illicit flow of capital, amounting to a creative form of story-telling or, arguably, financial true crime.

 Other subjects that interested Lombardi and were covered in his works include: